NJ Carry Permit Information And Qualification Process

 In the range, you will demonstrate familiarity with the safe handling of firearms.
 Upon successful completion, you will be given a certificate to submit with your application.
 All of our instructors are PTC, NRA and LE certified.
 Gun For Hire has been qualifying security, private carry and retired police since 1992.

-Prerequisite: There are no course prerequisites for the NJ CCW Carry Qualification.
+Prerequisite: There are no prerequisites for the NJ CCW Carry Qualification.
 Please note this is NOT a beginner qualification.
 You must have general safety / operational knowledge of YOUR firearm.
 Before the qualification, we will be offering an educational overview of safe drawing / qualifying within the qualification requirements.

 What you need to bring with you: